joaohenggeler/web-cache-exporter/readme_body.txt

 * Description: Exports any files in a directory and its subdirectories.
 * Output Name: EXPLORE

-This option may be used to explore the files in an unsupported cache location (e.g. from an obscure web plugin), meaning the first argument must always be passed.
-This feature is useful when combined with group files.
+This option may be used to explore the files in an unsupported cache location, meaning the first argument must always be passed.
+For example, analyzing the cache of an obscure web plugin or scanning the Temporary Files directory.
+This feature is useful when combined with group files which can label files based on their signatures.

 You can also use the -csvs-only option to only create the CSV file and prevent a large number of files from being copied.

 For example:
 > WCE.exe -explore-files "C:\PathToExplore"